VerticalLongboard/xplane-a320-checklist/DEVELOPMENT_ENVIRONMENT.md

 * Everything is global by default (yes, even things defined in anonymous functions inside a function that sits in a table), polluting your namespace.
 Dependency Hell Yeah!
 Feels like writing Assembly that is supposed to run in a JRE.
 * { Can you read this question? } then Better write this instead! end

+Nonetheless:
-Nonetheless, it doesn't shoo away both people who developed software before and those who didn't.
-There's automatic memory management and it is relatively easy to create something that remotely resembles components.
+* It doesn't immediately shoo away both people who developed software before and those who didn't.
+* There's automatic memory management and it is relatively easy to create something that remotely resembles components.
 That's good.
-Many platforms use it because it's easy to embed.
+* Many platforms use it because it's easy to embed.
 Also, when running it on LuaJIT (like FlyWithLua), copying files in a build takes longer than running a full test suite plus the script itself, cutting iteration times to almost zero.